About The Band

 Pete has been a frequent presence in the vibrant Irish session scene in Boston and it has taken him from porch festivals to playing on an Irish schooner cruise.
 Pete’s distinctive fiddle style and encyclopedic knowledge of fiddle tunes make him an integral part of Boston Blackthorne’s sound.

 Dale Monette has been Boston Blackthorne’s drummer and percussionist for over 20 years.
 His ability to bring a variety of drum kits from a single snare to a full set and make them all sound like they belong in the mix is due to his incredible feel for Celtic music.
-Dale has also been a member of numerous Western Mass bands including John Coster, Wildcat O’Halloran, and many others.
+Dale has also been a member of numerous Western Mass bands including John Coster, Wildcat O’Halloran, John Sheldon and many others.

 Many of Dale’s stunning photographs can be found throughout our site.
 For more content, check out his photography website.